justcore69/UnityTilemapMask/README.md

 ### How to use

 1. Download the TilemapMask folder
-2. Apply the `TilemapMask.cs` script to an object that the Tilemap is on and set the `mask prefab` field to the `FloorMask.prefab`.
+2. Apply the `TilemapMask.cs` script to an object that the Tilemap is on and set the `Mask Cell` field to the `FloorMask.prefab`.

 Also don't forget to set the Mask Interaction to "Visible Inside Mask" inside all SpriteRenderers of your sprites, which should only appear inside the mask.